-Tip: Add humour to your routine life.
-Watch comedy shows, hang out with friends with good sense of humour.
-Spending time with children can also help a lot as children are pure minded and rich on humour both intentionally and unintentionally.
+Tip: Add humor to your routine life.
+Watch comedy shows, hang out with friends with good sense of humor.
+Spending time with children can also help a lot as children are pure minded and rich on humor both intentionally and unintentionally.

 If you rely on social networking to connect with your friends, then it’s no social life.
 You must realize that social media is entertainment not communication.
 There are many experiences you miss out.
 It’s difficult to attach yourself emotionally through social networks.
 In the end you’re still alone despite having a number of social friends.